sndean/The-AWK-Programming-Language/README.md

     maximum-integer     2147483647

 If typing `mawk` in your terminal on macOS brings up nothing, then you can very likely install it: https://invisible-island.net/mawk/ or https://formulae.brew.sh/formula/mawk.
 I just used homebrew: `brew install mawk`.
 And that's really all that's required for setting up.

+Also, as of April 2019, GNU Awk (gawk) version [5.0.0 is available](https://lists.gnu.org/archive/html/info-gnu/2019-04/msg00002.html) and a discussion of it can be found [here](https://news.ycombinator.com/item?id=19671983).
+If you want to download and install that (see [here](ftp://ftp.gnu.org/gnu/gawk)) much of the notes here will run.

+        tar -xpvzf gawk-5.0.0.tar.gz
+        cd gawk-5.0.0
+        ./configure && make && make check

 ## Running scripts